cyberman128/writing-analyzer/README.md

 This is an incredibly simple example, but it shows the principle of my issue.

-My goal is to show my progress by adding functionality to my idea with each new version.
-Each set of code will run on its own, stand alone.
+My goal is to add functionality with each new version and each set of code will run as a stand alone.

-The eventual goal is a programthat will analyze a page range in a document and provide a unique word count.
+The eventual goal is a program that will analyze a page range in a document and provide a unique word count.
 In addtion, I'd like to find a way to track various conjugations and permutations of words.

 incrdible